rec/gitz/doc/git-copy.rst

 branches.
 If no source branch is given, the current branch is used.

-By default, the branches `master` and `develop`, which means that they are not allowed to be copied over to.
+By default, the branches `main`, `master` and `develop`, which means that they are not allowed to be copied over to.

 Using the --all/-a flag allows protected branches to be copied.